RightToAskOrg/righttoask-docs/API.md

 ### Details and other questions
 I'm not quite sure what M would be, but it seems a useful placeholder.
 It is also possible that we should have a similar placeholder for the server's response.  e.g. it could tell you which epoch your data will appear in, to avoid ambiguity in the case where your upload occurred close to the boundary.

-I've also generally left out data that didn't need to be there, such as the data.
+I've also generally left out data that didn't need to be there, such as the vote data already known to the client.
 It's possible that it would be simpler to include this sometimes, rather than only the hash.

 I have also omitted many of the details that need to be added for general good API design, such as a version number, to allow for later updates.